 200 ml / 6.8 fl oz rectified spirit (95% alcohol)

 80 ml / 2.7 fl oz lemon juice, strained (that’s the juice of about 1 lemon)

 - Pick fresh, mature strawberries, without blemishes.
 Rinse the berries and remove the hulls.

 - Place whole berries in a large jar.
-Pour in vodka, water, and rectified spirit (precisely in that order.
-Don’t pour in the rectified spirit first, since it is too strong for the delicate fruit.)
+Pour in vodka, water, and rectified spirit (precisely in that order).
+Don’t pour in the rectified spirit first, since it is too strong for the delicate fruit.
 Alternatively use only vodka.
-In that case, pour in 1 liter (34 fl oz) of vodka (40% or 45%) to the berries.
+In that case, pour 1 liter (34 fl oz) of vodka (40% or 45% alcohol) into the jar with the berries.
 Gently sway the jar several times, so that the air bubbles go up and the liquid gets between the fruit.
-Seal the jar with a lid and set aside for 7 days, in a light and sunny place (I put mine on the windowsill in the kitchen) to macerate.
+Seal the jar with a lid and set it aside for 7 days, in a light and sunny place (I put mine on the window sill in the kitchen) to macerate.
 Once a day, gently sway and rock the jar.

 - Strain the syrup with the berries through a fine-mesh strainer, gently pressing the berries to release all of the juice.
 Don’t crush the fruit!
 Combine the syrup with the infused alcohol and filter through a fine-mesh strainer, lined with folded cheesecloth or a paper coffee filter.
 If necessary, repeat filtration, until the liqueur is perfectly clear.
 Pour into a clean bottle and place in a dark, cool place to age for at least 3 months.